-The program commences with a study tour of approximately 2 weeks followed by a work attachment of 6 weeks in a company in Malaysia.
+The program commences with a study tour of approximately 2 weeks followed by an internship of 10 weeks to 12 weeks in a company in Malaysia.

 Students will gain discipline specific technical expertise and will be challenged to develop personal qualities and attitudes that enhance their international outlook and global citizenship.
-It is envisaged that students will be provided the opportunity to study within an inter-cultural setting, develop communication skills via academic and social contexts, and be provided the opportunity of working in research laboratories and participate in collaborative project work.
+It is envisaged that students will be provided the opportunity to study within an inter-cultural setting, develop communication skills via academic and social contexts, and be provided with the opportunity of working in research laboratories and participate in collaborative project work.
 The technical tours are organized to showcase discipline specific technologies applied in industry.
-This study tour to Malaysia is organized in conjunction with Universiti Teknologi Petronas (UTP), a university in Malaysia.
-Students will get a chance to interact with professors from UTP and work with their students.
+This study tour to Malaysia is organized in conjunction with University Teenage (UNITEN), a university in Malaysia.
+Students will get a chance to interact with professors from UNITEN and work with their students.

-Following the study tour, students will commence their attachment to various companies in Kuala Lumpur, Penang and/or Johor for a 6 week work experience placement.
-The work placement can either be in engineering companies or research institutions and covers all the major engineering disciplines.
+Following the study tour, students will commence their internships to various companies in Kuala Lumpur, Penang and/or Johor for an 8-week to 12-week work experience placement.
+The work placement can either be in engineering companies or research institutions and covers civil engineering disciplines.
 Engineering practice is becoming more and more global, with firms having offices in major cities around the world.
 Through this work placement, students will be provided with an excellent opportunity to experience life as a practising or research engineer in an international setting.

 This program is designed for 3rd year engineering students (20 units completed).